whatisnuclear/website/_posts/2019-07-29-first-nuclear-era-notes-weinberg.md

 * 176 - ANS paper has Faustian bargain
 * 177 - W defends the regulator, says nuclear people weren't addressing public concerns and regulator reflects public.
 * Talk to Nader's critical mass group was the worst.
 Cat calls.
 Shudder.
-* 180 - says Libyans would send students to OSU to learn how to do isotope separations.
+* 180 - says Libyans would send students to Oregon State University to learn how to do isotope separations.
 To OSU with Libyans in the class!
 * Will UN respond to NK as it did to Iraq for proliferation?
 He hopes so.
 * 181 - waste is less scary than reactors because of potential thermodynamic driving force.